-- 3. Helmet It is assembly to avoid damage of the pile from hammer.
-Helmet consists of cushion, steel cap and dolley. - 4.
-Follower Follower is generally used when pile is out of reach of hammer.
+3. Helmet - It is assembly to avoid damage of the pile from hammer.
+Helmet consists of cushion, steel cap and dolley.

+4. Follower - Follower is generally used when pile is out of reach of hammer.
 It is the extension, which transmits hammer blows to the piles.
-Selection of pile hammers
+Selection of pile hammers b.
+Double acting steam or compressed air hammer c.
+Diesel hammer - Diesel hammer is used when hard driving is required.
+The capacity of hammer is calculated based on the depth to which the file should penetrate.

-The following pile hammers are more efficient than the drop hammers
+The following pile hammers are more efficient than the drop hammers a.
+Single acting steam or compressed air hammer